OFFICIAL PORTAL ACCESS

 Go to igssgt.org/cuota-voluntaria

-To calculate and pay your monthly contribution:
+To pay your quarterly contribution:

 • Worker's PRECAPI affiliate number (from enrollment)